kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

          SHA256: 0efde582a933f011c3ae9007467a7f973a874517093e9a5a05ea55476f7c91af
 ```

-We can also get detailed information about each artifact that has been reported.
+You can also get detailed information about each artifact that has been reported:

 ```shell {.command}
 kosli artifact get database-server@0efde582a933f011c3ae9007467a7f973a874517093e9a5a05ea55476f7c91af
 ```